-If this sounds like the best option for you, this guide will walk you through the history of Shaker kitchens, what they are, their best features, and what works well in a Shaker kitchen in terms of colours, appliances, woods etc.
+If this sounds like the best option for you, this guide will walk you through Shaker kitchens' history, what they are, their best features, and what works well in a Shaker kitchen in terms of colours, appliances, woods etc.

 First things first, where does the name “Shaker” come from?
 Around the middle of the 18th century, a group known as The United Society of Believers in Christ's Second Appearing formed.
 Possibly aware of their not-so-snappy title, this group began to be known as simply “shakers”.
 However, it was more likely related to their intense displays while worshipping.

-However, they got the name, the key thing to note about the Shakers was their dedication to two principles which guided their entire way of life, including how they made furniture: simplicity and practicality.
+However, they got the name; the key thing to note about the Shakers was their dedication to two principles that guided their entire way of life, including how they made furniture: simplicity and practicality.

 Shakers believed that there was no need to add any intricate decorations or carvings to a piece of furniture.
 They made things to be highly functional yet simple.

-As they had to gather their resources, they also prided themselves on making things well, using as little as necessary, and in a way which stands the test of time.
+As they had to gather their resources, they also prided themselves on making things well, using as little as necessary, and in a way that stands the test of time.

 History lesson over, let’s take a look at what makes a Shaker kitchen.